Majorca, Balearic Islands, Spain. The top Brit holiday destination

 Tip

 Spanish pronunciations are different from English pronunciations.
-When using public transport write down your destinatiation and show when purchasing tickets.
+When using public transport write down your destinatiation and show to the driver when purchasing tickets.

 Majorca Transport